xi/notification-hub/README.md

 What ever the reasons, we now have a situation where application authors have no clear guidance on how to implement status indicators and therefore don't do it.
-So if you disable notification (because you hate them) and a chat program has no status indicator, there is just no way to get notified of new messages.
+So if you disable notifications (because you hate them) and a chat program has no status indicator, there is just no way to get notified of new messages.

 The silver lining here is that notifications and status are somewhat related.
 For example, you can have a status indicator that only displays whether there